WNBA playoffs: Wings stomp Dream for 1st series win since move to Dallas

 — espnW (@espnW) September 16, 2023

 The series loss ends the Dream's first playoff appearance since 2018.
-The team took a step forward this season with a 19-21 record, but the last two games show it still has a way to go while building around 2022 first overall pick Rhyne Howard.
+The team took a step forward this season with a 19-21 record, but the last two games show that the squad still has a ways to go while building around 2022 first overall pick Rhyne Howard.